 Provide our graduates with a strong core competence around the history, regulation, ethics, hydrology, biology, hydrology, and management.
 Our curriculum offers a depth of knowledge around pertinent issues, qualifying it as a valuable credential for outfitters and guides.

-Help hone a cadre of more adept and skillful guides while seeking to provide tangible benefits for participating guides (e.g., more trips, better business dealings, additional pro-deals, better rates on liability insurance).
+Help hone a cadre of more adept and skillful guides while seeking to provide tangible benefits for participating guides (e.g., more trips, better business dealings, additional pro-deals, as a FOAM member better rates on liability insurance).

 Improve communications among fishing guides, the fly fishing industry, management agencies, landowners, and other river stakeholders for increased cooperation, reduced conflict, and improved fisheries.